-The environmental impact of floor covering products comes primarily from the different types of raw materials used, surface treatment and glue, and energy used during manufacturing.
-Environmental impacts can also occur during use and maintenance, and when the floor covering reaches the end of its useful life.
+These impacts occur across the product’s entire lifecycle.
+The environmental impact of floor covering products primarily comes from the different types of raw materials used, products used for surface treatment and glue, and the energy used during manufacturing.
+In addition, impacts can occur during use and maintenance and when the floor covering reaches the end of its useful life.

-This standard applies to a range of floor coverings and carpet underlays laid on top of a foundation of concrete or wooden beams and are not part of the building structure.
-This includes floor covering such as:
+This standard applies to a range of floor coverings and carpet underlays that are laid on top of a foundation of concrete or wooden beams and are not part of the building structure:

 Green Star is Australia's trusted mark of quality for the design, construction and operation of sustainable buildings, fitouts and communities.
 Choosing Green Star can help you save money, create a healthy place for people, minimise your environmental footprint and build a better future for us all.

 |No matches were found - please try searching our full product database.|